x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/hybrid-with-multiple-forests.md

 - M365-email-calendar
 ms:assetid: d5d77069-f70f-4e85-bbe0-d06bfa73b613
 ms.reviewer:
-description: "Learn about hybrid deployments with with multiple on-premises Active Directory forests and a single Office 365 tenant."
+description: "Learn about hybrid deployments with with multiple on-premises forests and a single Office 365 tenant."
 ---

-# Hybrid deployments with multiple Exchange forests
+# Hybrid deployments with multiple forests

 Exchange 2010 and later hybrid deployments are supported for organizations with multiple on-premises Exchange forests and a single Office 365 tenant.
 For hybrid deployment features and considerations, multi-forest organizations are defined as organizations having Exchange servers deployed in multiple forests.
 Organizations that utilize a resource forest for user accounts, but maintain all Exchange servers in a single forest, aren't classified as multi-forest in hybrid deployment scenarios.
 These types of organizations should consider themselves a single forest organization when planning and configuring a hybrid deployment.